 The Museum of the American Cocktail Big Easy Soda session gave me the perfect opportunity to create a cocktail to match the name.
 The question was what kind of drink?
 Since the session was on soda fountain history, I had to work a soda ingredient into the drink.
 I didn’t want this to be carbonated because I wanted to create a drink more like the Corpse Reviver, Tombstone or other ironically named drink.

 Acid Phosphate seemed to be an obvious choice.
-It was immensly popular at the soda fountain and was used in a number of cocktails in the early 20th century.
-It also gives a drink something different in terms of a sour quality, less fruity with a more “;blank slate” sourness.
+It was immensely popular at the soda fountain and was used in a number of cocktails in the early 20th century.
+It also gives a drink something different in terms of a sour quality, less fruity with a more “blank slate” sourness.

 The choice of base spirit was either going to be brandy or whisky, with an outside chance of rum.
 I went with whisky, specifically bourbon (Makers Mark), since it has a long history of use in cocktails and New Orleans.
 Brandy seemed a bit too light and gin didn’t fit in with the developing mental image of the drink.

 With a base of bourbon and Acid Phosphate as the sour element, I needed a balancing sweet flavour.
 I decided upon Claret syrup because it was used at both the soda fountain and the saloon.
 Claret syrup is very easy to make.
 Basically, it is a mix of 1 part simple syrup (2:1) and 1 part red wine, traditionally a Bordeaux (which the Brits called Claret) but any red wine will do, technically.